sambow23/garrys-mod-rtx-remixed-perf/README.md

 - Race conditions with Remix API Lights
   - API Lights will sometimes fail to spawn or spawn infinitely, keep restarting the game until they spawn correctly
   - They can also introduce stability issues and crash the game randomly, at least reported by one user.
-- High vram usage with a lot of addons (most likely from ARC9 or TFA precaching textures on map load)

 - HDR maps (limitation of FF rendering)
 - Some materials don't appear (limitation of FF rendering)
 - Material Tool (use [SubMaterial](https://steamcommunity.com/sharedfiles/filedetails/?id=2836948539&searchtext=submaterial) for now instead)
   - investigating a fix
 - Model replacement for skinned meshes like ragdolls, view modelds, some props, etc.

+### Addons
+- High vram usage with a lot of addons (most likely from ARC9 or TFA precaching textures on map load)
+- Tactical RP scopes become invisible when using ADS
+- Hands become rasterized when using ADS with ARC9

 ## Main Settings
 ### Custom World Renderer